Nithish2699/sre-integrated-project/foundation-sre-platform/README.md

 *   Tooling issues are real production incidents.
 *   Observability must be tested, not assumed.

-## 🚀 Next Phase

-Phase 1 answered: “Can the system run reliably?”

-Phase 2 will answer: “Can the system change safely?”

-**Upcoming:**
-*   SLOs and SLIs
-*   Error budgets
-*   Canary deployments
-*   Release safety gates

 ## 📌 Closing Note
 This Phase 1 implementation represents real Site Reliability Engineering work, not a theoretical or tutorial-based exercise.
 Every component was validated through hands-on execution, every failure was investigated with a blameless mindset, and every fix was documented to prevent recurrence.
 The outcome is a secure, observable, and operationally reliable Kubernetes foundation that mirrors real production environments.